 Turkey arrests Frenchman suspected of helping plan New Year nightclub attack

-Turkish authorities have formally arrested a French national suspected of helping to plan a mass shooting in an Istanbul nightclub on New Year's Day in which 39 people were killed, a police official and the state-run Anadolu news agency said.
+Turkish authorities have arrested a Frenchman suspected of helping plan a New Year's Day shooting in an Istanbul nightclub which killed 39 people, the state-run Anadolu news agency said on Tuesday.

 - Posted 14 Feb 2017 21:30

-ISTANBUL: Turkish authorities have formally arrested a French national suspected of helping to plan a mass shooting in an Istanbul nightclub on New Year's Day in which 39 people were killed, a police official and the state-run Anadolu news agency said.
+ISTANBUL: Turkish authorities have arrested a Frenchman suspected of helping plan a New Year's Day shooting in an Istanbul nightclub which killed 39 people, the state-run Anadolu news agency said on Tuesday.

 The man, a 22-year-old French citizen of Turkish descent, was caught in Istanbul, Anadolu said.
-The police official said he had been detained weeks ago and formally charged last week.
+A police official said he had been detained weeks ago and formally charged last week.
+His detention had not previously been made public.

-Islamic State claimed the Jan.
-1 nightclub attack and said it was revenge for Turkish military intervention in Syria.
-A court on Saturday remanded in custody an Uzbek national accused of carrying out the shooting.
+Islamic State claimed the nightclub attack and said it was revenge for Turkish intervention in Syria.
+A court on Saturday remanded in custody Uzbek national Abdulgadir Masharipov, who is accused of carrying out the shooting.

+The private Dogan news agency said the French suspect had lived in France since 2009, but it was not clear when he came to Turkey.

+He was caught carrying the rental contract of the Istanbul house where Masharipov was staying when he was captured on Jan.
+16, Dogan said.
+It said authorities had been seeking the Frenchman over alleged links to Islamic State.

+Islamic State has been blamed for at least half a dozen attacks on civilian targets in Turkey over the past 18 months, including a triple suicide bombing and gun attack on Istanbul's main airport last June, which killed 42 people.

+Authorities on Tuesday prepared an indictment for the airport attack, demanding for the 45 suspects to be sentenced to jail time between 2,132 years and 3,342 years, Anadolu said.

-(Reporting by Humeyra Pamuk; Writing by Tuvan Gumrukcu; Editing by Daren Butler/Nick Tattersall)
+(Reporting by Humeyra Pamuk; Writing by Tuvan Gumrukcu; Editing by Daren Butler, Nick Tattersall and Alison Williams)

 - Reuters